aws-cloudformation/aws-cloudformation-templates/CloudFormation/StackSets/README.md

 CloudWatch log group in the management account to receive events.
 This template creates a stack set to manage the deployment of the packaged common resources template.

-`rain --profile [org-management-account-admin] --experimentaldeploy common-resources-stackset.yaml`
+`rain --profile [org-management-account-admin] --experimental deploy common-resources-stackset.yaml`

 ## Build and Test